 - Tour de Dirt, 30-57 miles, mostly unpaved back roads

 If you aren’t into hiking, water, or the outdoors, then jump in your car.
-Drive the Blue Ridge Parkway (“experience America’s favorite drive") and catch all of its glory!
+See all the glory of "America's favorite drive" with a trip down the Blue Ridge Parkway.
 The scenery will blow your mind.
 Check out Mabry Mill – located at MP 176.1 and about a 25-minute drive from downtown – where visitors can see the restored gristmill and sawmill.
-The mill also has a restaurant and gift shop to visit so grab yourself a souvenir.

 On the return trip, stop at Chateau Morrisette.
 It’s about ten minutes from Mabry Mill and is the winery that overlooks Buffalo Mountain.
 We dined al fresco on the beautiful outdoor patio with sweeping mountain views.
 I highly recommend the winemaker’s platter and the Viognier, which uses fruit grown in Virginia.
 If you prefer red wines, try the Cabernet Franc.
 Chateau Morrisette has a number of fruit wines, too, if you like something sweeter.
 Take a 4-bottle sample pack to go!
-The winery is open on most holidays and complimentary cellar tours are offered daily, lasting about 30 minutes each.

 Our last day in Floyd we visited SustainFloyd’s Farmers Market across from the Floyd Country Store.
 Farmers sell their locally grown produce while local artisans showcase their special creations.
 Last year the market had more than 20 full-time vendors.
 Organic breads, pastries, microgreens, produce, meats, eggs, aromatherapy products, flowers, cheeses, jellies, granola, and more can be purchased while strolling.
-Open Saturdays May through November from 9am to 1pm.
-For me, an interesting find at the market was from Blacksnake Meadery.
-Otherwise known as “honey wine,” this vendor had a ton of flavorful options.
-My recommendation is the Sweet Virginia, a 2019 Governor’s Cup Silver winner.

 After we stocked up at the Farmers Market, we spent time touring some of the local working farms.
 There are so many to see.
 These farms have everything from veggies, fruits, herbs, meat, eggs, honey, and grains.
 Farmers like Zach Fisher, owner of Thomas Hill Angus, has a compelling story for why he chose Floyd to plant his seeds.
-For a list of Floyd farms, their stories, and touring hours, please visit the SustainFloyd website.

 Needless to say, Floyd was such a surprise beyond what I knew.
 While music is their foundation, there is so much more to see and do.
 Spend a few days taking it all in – the outdoors, the arts, the wineries, the food, breweries, farms and agriculture, the chocolate, and the annual events.
 It’s much bigger than FloydFest, in every sense.